jaydroid1024/PhoneTextWatcher/README.md

 - Change to  SupperTextWatcher to handle `bank card  number` 、 `id card number`
 - Support various formats of mobile phone number formatting input
+- Delete the separator and the previous number at the same time